SOFTINUX/Base/Readme.md

 Go to *Webapplication* folder and run `dotnet ef database update`.
 This will create the database.
 See *appsettings.json* for database path.
 The Entity Framework database context is defined in web application's *Startup.cs*.
-We use Sqlite for developpment, but you can change this easily for another SGDB (see *appsettings.json* file).
+We use Sqlite for development, but you can change this easily for another SGDB (see *appsettings.json* file).

-#### 4. Build the appplication
+#### 4. Build the application
 Go to the solution root folder and run `bp.bat` under Windows or `bp.sh` under Linux/Macos. (use -h for help).

 #### 5. Run the app